Harvesting & Importing

 be done by adding a new substring pattern to ignore to the top level of the hlm

-directory in the shared storage (/mnt/shared/hlm/ignore_patterns.txt
+directory in the shared storage (/mnt/shared/hlm/ignore_patterns.txt).
+This

 file is used automatically and created on the cron containers startup if it